forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Trade in Territory
-> Considerations on territorial changes without causing instability or conflicts.
+> Considerations on territorial changes in a structure way.

 Until the 19th century, land changing ownership by deals between countries or regions/cities buying themselves out from larger empires was practiced and accepted.

 In todays world that a region wants to split but not both sides agree is a common challenge.
 Accepting territorial changes by a unilateral referendum or by internal or external military force could set a (another) precedent which could cause (increase) instability around the world.

-The possibility of buying out at a 'fair' price could be an option when all parties agree - the involved countries and the local population (by referendum possibly with a 2/3 majority).
+The possibility of buying out at a 'fair' price could be an option when all parties agree - the involved countries and the local population (possibly with a 2/3 majority).
 Buying/selling land also may cause instability too, that's to consider.
 However if the prices are fair, stability is possibly retained.
 Between countries there territory exchange is another option (when the local populations agree).

 > When private person can own, buy and sell land, why not countries or communities?

+> #### Preferred Path for Self Determination
-> However, in general, here to achieve self-determination and living in a setting taking into account local peculiarities, a federalist government structure with local autonomy, fair and proportional participation in the senior state and respect for the local culture and language is favored over changing territories.
+> Here to achieve self-determination and living in a setting taking into account local peculiarities, a federalist government structure with local autonomy, fair and proportional participation in the senior state and respect for the local culture and language is favored over changing territories.

 #### Refs Self Determination
 Self-determination, Wikipedia <https://en.wikipedia.org/wiki/Self-determination>